understanding-the-connected-home/book/acknowledgments.md

 A big thank you for lovely, inspiring and informative chats to **Matt Webb**, **Matt Biddulph** and **Tom Coates**.

+**Louisa Heinrich** and **Scott Smith** have been doing tremendous work in this field, and conversations with them, as well as their massive output, have been priceless.
+Thank you!
+Please read & watch everything they produce.

-A big shoutout to the **Max Kruger, Simon Höher, and Emanuel Schwarz** as fellow conference chairs of ThingsCon.
+A big shoutout to the **Max Krüger, Simon Höher, and Emanuel Schwarz** as fellow conference chairs of ThingsCon.
 You all are always thinking about how to make great events around this topic.
 It's amazing working with you.